Duke turns back Orange 69-65, sets up matchup with Kansas - Philly

 BIG PICTURE

-Syracuse's 2-3 zone causes problems for almost every opponent, but Duke found holes, throwing lobs behind big men in the middle for layups and dunks.
-Meanwhile, Allen was quick to shoot the 3 in the second half.
+Syracuse's 2-3 zone flummoxed its first three opponents in the tournament, but Duke found holes, throwing lobs behind Syracuse's big men in the middle for layups and dunks.
+Meanwhile, Grayson Allen was quick to shoot the 3 in the second half.
 All but one of his 15 attempts from the floor were from 3.
 He went 3 for 14 from behind the arc and finished with 15 points.

 WHAT HE SAID (AND DIDN'T SAY)